Jennifer Mitzen

 Jennifer Mitzen (PhD, University of Chicago) is Professor of Political Science, with research and teaching interests in international relations (IR) theory, ontological security, global governance, and international history.
 She is the author of Power in Concert: The Nineteenth Century Origins of Global Governance (University of Chicago Press 2013) and related articles in the American Political Science Review, Security Studies, and elsewhere, on the power of public talk and diplomacy in enabling states to create a collective form of agency through which to address shared global problems.

-At OSU, Mitzen teaches graduate courses in Critical Security Studies, Global Governance, and IR Theory; and she welcomes the opportunity to work with graduate students interested in explanatory and normative questions related to IR theory broadly defined.
+At OSU, Mitzen teaches graduate courses in Critical Security Studies, Global Governance, IR Theory, and Writing/Publishing in Political and Social Science; and she welcomes the opportunity to work with graduate students interested in explanatory and normative questions related to IR theory broadly defined.
 Mitzen teaches undergraduate courses in Global Politics, Global Governance, and Critical Security Studies (Honors).
 She has served as the Director of Undergraduate Studies and of Honors; and has won the Department’s undergraduate teaching award and a faculty research mentorship award from the Sphinx Senior Class Honorary and Mortar Board Senior Honor Society.